-Note: In this case, make sure you have modified all proper system files, such as /etc/system, /etc/passwd, /etc/group, and /etc/shadow to support multiple databases.
+Note: In this case, make sure you have modified all proper system files, such as /etc/passwd and /etc/group to support multiple databases.
 Pay particular attention to system requirements like physical memory and shared memory segment availability.
 Also ensure a single system is capable of sustaining a multiple instance load in the event of a server failure and extended operation on the backup server.